rmovva/rmovva.github.io/index.md

 I am grateful to all the [mentors and collaborators](https://rajivmovva.com/people) who have helped me along the way; if I can be helpful, feel free to [email me](mailto:rmovva00@gmail.com).

 ### Recently:
--  [🔗 We released a user-friendly Python package for HypotheSAEs.](https://github.com/rmovva/HypotheSAEs) HypotheSAEs is a powerful method to generate hypotheses from large text datasets using sparse autoencoders.
-We've seen strong results on a number of computational social science tasks, like identifying markers of partisanship in Congressional speeches or concepts that predict engagement in news headlines.
+-  [🔗 We released a Python package for HypotheSAEs.](https://github.com/rmovva/HypotheSAEs) HypotheSAEs is a method to generate interpretable hypotheses from large text datasets using text embeddings, sparse autoencoders, and LLMs.
+It's fast, cheap, and produces strong results on pretty much all datasets we've tested it on (e.g., Yelp reviews, Congressional speeches, news headlines).

 ### Selected Work